 Footage is Niki Caro's first and thus far, only, dip into documentary.
-"I never wanted to make one; it's not really my gig, but having said that I loved it."
-With short film Sure To Rise selected for competition at Cannes in 1994 she determined to be a writer/director of drama.
-But an opportunity to exploit a passion for shoes, and celebrate them as an art form for television series Work of Art, was compelling.
+"I never wanted to make one," she said.
+"It's not really my gig, but having said that I loved it."
+After short film Sure To Rise was selected to compete at the Cannes Film Festival in 1994, she decided to be a writer/director of drama.
+But an opportunity to exploit her passion for shoes, and celebrate them as an art form for television series Work of Art, proved compelling.

-Embracing the potential of the series title Footage challenges documentary conventions.
-Staging the action on sets, mixing real people with actors, and stylizing the visual treatment blurs the boundaries of realism.
-Lighting, art direction, music and editing operate dramatically.
+Embracing the potential of the series title, Footage challenges documentary conventions.
+Staging the action on sets, mixing real people with actors, and stylising the visual treatment helps blur the boundaries of realism.
+Lighting, art direction, music and editing all operate dramatically.

-In the initial proposal the film's narrative is conceived outwardly as an exploration of the allure of the foot and the cult of the shoe and inwardly as a sensual, erotic and psychological odyssey.
+In the initial proposal, the film's narrative was conceived outwardly as an exploration of the allure of the foot and the cult of the shoe, and inwardly as a sensual, erotic and psychological odyssey.
 It was intended to be a drama based on real people whose experience and emotions illustrate their journey.
-On commissioning, Caro recorded interviews with the selected cast and wrote a script using their words to be filmed on studio sets.
+After it was commissioned, Caro recorded interviews with the selected cast and wrote a script using their words, to be filmed on studio sets.

-Caro's interest in character recognizes the element of performance in our everyday lives.
-The participants, though not expected to repeat their initial interviews by rote, are encouraged to retell their stories.
-They're shot as if on stage, illuminated in partially propped settings by low key lighting and isolated in darkness.
+Caro's interest in character recognises the element of performance in our everyday lives.
+The participants, although not expected to repeat their initial interviews by rote, were encouraged to retell their stories.
+They're shot as if onstage, illuminated by low key lighting and isolated in darkness.

-Sets include a podiatrist's clinic, a ballet rehearsal room, a cat walk, and a giant high heeled shoe which functions as an interview chair.
-Subjects include a Chinese academic whose grandmother had bound feet, a father and son who manufacture ‘comfortable' women's shoes and New Zealand's first trans-sexual.
-Their external and internal worlds are illustrated by back and front projection and frames within the frame.
+The sets include a podiatrist's clinic, a ballet rehearsal room, a catwalk, and a giant high heeled shoe which functions as an interview chair.
+Subjects include a Chinese academic whose grandmother had bound feet, a father and son who manufacture ‘comfortable' women's shoes, and New Zealand's first transsexual.
+Their external and internal worlds are illustrated by back and front projection, and frames within the frame.

-Shot on 16 mm film there is extensive use of black and white, with a few objects highlighted in colour.
+Shot on 16mm film, Footage makes extensive use of black and white, with a few objects highlighted in colour.
 A photographer's red lips.
 An actress's purple nails.
 A mistress's pink shoes.
-Limiting the palette reinforces the emotional journey.
-As Kerry Anne Gilberd, the ballerina, confesses of her point shoes ‘[they are] pink satin torture chambers: it's when you aren't in pain that you have to worry.'
+Limiting the palette helps reinforce the emotional journey.
+As ballerina Kerry-Anne Gilberd confesses of her point shoes, they're "pink satin torture chambers: it's when you aren't in pain that you have to worry".